scramjetorg/platform-docs/docs.scramjet.org/docs/platform/api-client-py.md

 print(f'Host version: {response}')
 ```

-You can also send, start or delete Sequencec with our API.
+You can also send, start or delete Sequence with our API.

 ### Sending Sequence